Book Your StayFind lodging in and around McDowell County for your vacation. Browse hotels, campsites, rentals, and more.

 Your Travel Guide To Little Switzerland, Lake James, Marion, Old Fort & Linville Falls

-Imagine life during the late 19th and early 20th centuries when you stop by the North Carolina Mineral Museum, Historic Carson House, Emerald Village Museum, and Mountain Gateway Museum.
+Step back in time and imagine life in the Blue Ridge during the late 19th and early 20th centuries when you stop by the Historic Carson House, Emerald Village Museum, and Mountain Gateway Museum.
 Each site interprets different pieces of our region's historic puzzle.

 Note: All images are property of the McDowell Tourism Authority or tourism partners and are not to be copied, duplicated, re-printed, or shared electronically.